Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 - They each receive the same number of era points.
 - There are no tips for any transactions processed.
 - They do NOT charge any commission fees.
-- Total reward amount is 100 DOT tokens.
+- Total reward amount is 100 SOLAR tokens.
-- The current minimum amount of DOT to be a validator is 350 (note that this is _not_ the actual value, which fluctuates, but merely an assumption for purposes of this example; to understand how the actual minimal stake is calculated, see [here](../general/faq.md#what-is-the-minimum-stake-necessary-to-be-elected-as-an-active-validator)).
+- The current minimum amount of SOLAR to be a validator is 350 (note that this is _not_ the actual value, which fluctuates, but merely an assumption for purposes of this example; to understand how the actual minimal stake is calculated, see [here](../general/faq.md#what-is-the-minimum-stake-necessary-to-be-elected-as-an-active-validator)).